 Disadvantages: Most homeowners agree that chain-link doesn’t add visual appeal to a landscape.
 Another issue?
 If you buy material without a protective coating, the metal can corrode.

-Approximate cost of materials: $5-$40 per linear foot.
+Cost of chain link fencing: $12-$33 per linear foot.
 Higher prices apply only to tall, thick-gauge high-security chain-link fencing.

 7. Bamboo fence

 Uses: You can build a bamboo fence one of two ways: by growing live bamboo in clumps or by purchasing rolled bamboo fence panels.
 People typically use either type of bamboo fencing for privacy in the backyard.

 Advantages: Environmentally conscious homeowners will be happy to hear that bamboo is an especially eco-friendly fencing option.
 It’s also super cheap and easy to install, so this is another money-saving choice.